josedesoto/monitor/README.md

 ## Description:
-**monitor** is a web application that allows to view rrd datacollections that have been created by collectd.
+**monitor** is a web application that allows to view rrd datacollections that have been created by collectd (more info: http://collectd.org)

 1- Monitor allow you to create group of server by projects.